MicroStrategy/embedding-sdk-docs/docs/add-functionality/attribute-element-selection.md

 | The action is not "replace" and the current visualization selection mode is metric cell selection.        | Invalid input  | Web Dossier     | Caught by the catch() of the promise object. |
 | The visualization is a filter and the target visualization is loading, so elements could not be selected. | Other          | Web Dossier     | Caught by the catch() of the promise object. |

-### API for selecting attribute elements in multiple visualizations on initial dossier load
+### API for selecting attribute elements in multiple visualizations on initial dashboard load

 #### Function